Azure/CARML-Learn/docs/wiki/Lab 9 - Interoperability.md

     1. The name of the service connection will be automatically populated.
 For simplicity of this lab, rename the service connection to `GithubConnection`.
 You will need this name later.
 Click save once finished.

-1. You will be returned to the Service Connection settings page and should see your Github connection.
-We will now need a Service Connetion between Azure DevOps and our Azure Subscription.
+1. You will be returned to the Service Connection settings page and should see your GitHub connection.
+We will now need a Service Connection between Azure DevOps and our Azure Subscription.
 Click on `New Service Connection` at the top right corner:
     1. Scroll, find, and select `AzureResourceManager` and click next.
     1. For this lab we will be using `Service Principal (Automatic)` which allows the Azure DevOps Service to automatically create a Service Principal in your Azure AD Tenant using a secret.
 Once selected click next
     1. Select `Subscription` under `Scope` and then select your target Subscription for deployments in the drop-down menu.
 Leave the `Resource Group` selection blank.